FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 This document specifies a standard conceptual model for exchanging genealogical data, and requests discussion and suggestions for improvements.

+The current state of this document is as a DRAFT, and as such, the document may be subject to changes, including backwards-incompatible changes, according to the discussion and suggestions for improvement.

 ## Copyright Notice

 Copyright 2011-2012 Intellectual Reserve, Inc.